 Healing the Mind: Yoga and Meditation

 The working society of the 21st century has changed drastically.
-Advancements in technology have made us always available to others and only add up to a heavy workload that makes it impossible to really zone out after a long day at work.
+Advancements in technology have made us always available to others and only add up to a heavy workload.
+As a consequence, it makes it impossible to really zone out after a long day at work.
 We are constantly charged up and find it hard to bring balance and order into our lives.

 So it’s not surprising that stress, depressions and anxieties, accompanied by headaches and racing thoughts, have become common hazards of our generation.

 While some benefit from regular yoga classes, others find help in only 10 minutes of meditation each morning.
-It is important to understand that yoga is an individual experience, which is only beneficial if you listen to your own body and find your own ways of how it may serve you.
+It is important to understand that yoga is an individual experience.
+And it is only beneficial if you listen to your own body and find your own ways of how it may serve you.

 Create awareness in your mind.
 Thus, the possible impact it may have on your wellbeing is only based on the awareness it creates in your mind.
-This happens through body postures (asanas), breathing techniques, or in meditation – it is simply important to expand your awareness to the present moment:
+This happens through body postures (asanas), breathing techniques, or in meditation.
+It is simply important to expand your awareness of the present moment:

 Yoga and health go hand in hand.

-Throughout the years, more value has been placed on integrating wellbeing and a healthy lifestyle not simply into our everyday world, but also into our vacations.
+Throughout the years, more value has been placed on integrating wellbeing and a healthy lifestyle.
+And this is not simply into our everyday world, but also into our vacations.